S Corp Fees: Everything You Need to Know

 One of the disadvantages of an S corporation is that it may get extra scrutiny from the IRS, because of the great potential for abuse.
 For instance, if you earn half a million dollars a year but only assign $20,000 of your earnings as salary, you may trigger an inquiry from the IRS, because you are avoiding self-employment tax.

-As such, it is important that you designate a reasonable portion of your earnings as salary.
+As such, it is important that you designate a reasonable portion of your earnings as a salary.
 While it is difficult to determine the right amount to designate, you have to know that pushing the envelope too far can result in an IRS audit or penalties.

 Additional Costs for an S Corporation